patrickbucher/docs/weinberg/how-software-is-built.md

 intuitive understanding of feedback effects can be undermined.

 A more iterative Waterfall only has some specific places for feedback at the end of a phase.
-However, waiting for such a phase to end ("design", "coding") bears
+However, waiting for such a phase to end (“design“, “coding“) bears
 risks:

 - Not collecting feedback during a phase makes it impossible to detect  problems early on.
-- Re-iterating a phase after a problem has been detected causes major disturbances in the whole process, say, doing a re-design after coding has been "finished".
-Such "big" steps back are rather avoided than undertaken; the organization might go on with a flawed intermediate product to the next phase.
+- Re-iterating a phase after a problem has been detected causes major disturbances in the whole process, say, doing a re-design after coding has been “finished“.
+Such “big” steps back are rather avoided than undertaken; the organization might go on with a flawed intermediate product to the next phase.

-This methodology can be summarized as "doing it completely right or doing it over".
-There's no notion of small deviations and according corrections.
+This methodology can be summarized as “doing it completely right or doing it over“.
+There’s no notion of small deviations and according corrections.

 Instead of one global process (Waterfall), a project can be split up in smaller task cells that provide their own feedback loop (e.g. a User Story).

-> Good intervention models will help us to understand what we can't control, but
+> Good intervention models will help us to understand what we can’t control, but
 > a faulty model may lead us to overlook a number of effective interventions.

 In Waterfall, it is assumed that every phase brings the project closer to the